 Q. What Are The Age Requirements For Attending Camden's Charter School Network?

 Pre-K requires students to be 3 years of age by October 1st of the designated school year.
-For the current lottery application, the child needs to be 3 years of age by October 1st, 2020.

 Q. How Is A New Jersey Charter School Funded?